Rabat: Tram

 The Rabat–Salé tramway was the first tramway network in Morocco and connects Rabat with Salé across the river.
 It was opened on 11 May 2011 after a construction cost of 3.6 billion MAD.
 The network was constructed by Alstom Citadis and is operated by Transdev.
 As of February 2022, the network had two lines with a total length of 26.9 km and 43 stations.
 In 2023, an extension of the network was being planned and is due to be completed by 2028.

 City buses

 After some years of neglect as investment was directed at the tramway, the existing operator, STAREO, was displaced in 2019.
 A contract was awarded to Alsa-City Bus, a joint venture between Moroccan company City Bus and Spanish company Alsa, a subsidiary of the Mobico Group.
 The new operator took over in July 2019 with a commitment to three hundred and fifty new buses.
 These will comprise 102 Mercedes-Benz and 248 Scania vehicles.
 The contract covers a 15-year period, renewable for seven years, and promises approximately 10 billion MAD investment into the bus transport system in the region.

+Regional Express Network

+The national rail operator ONCF initiated construction on a Regional Express Network (RER) to enhance urban mobility across the Rabat-Salé-Kénitra region.
+The line covers a 54 km corridor connecting Kenitra to Skhirat, with stops in Salé, Rabat and Temara across 12 stations.
+The complete journey along the line will take approximately 1 hour and 10 minutes, operating at 15 minute intervals. with completion targeted ahead of the 2030 FIFA World Cup.